Irwindale Event Center

 It opened on March 27, 1999, as Irwindale Speedway.
 From 2008 until 2011, its official name was Toyota Speedway at Irwindale.

 The track was primarily used for NASCAR races such as ARCA Menards Series West and Whelen All-American Series events until 2011, when NASCAR dropped the track from its schedule.
 The company that managed the track, Irwindale Speedway LLC, filed Chapter 7 bankruptcy on February 13, 2012.

 In 2013, the track re-opened as the Irwindale Event Center, and hosted a Whelen All-American Series venue.
-Starting around 2015, the Formula D Championship Series had sold out events at the venue.
-In 2015, plans were made to demolish Irwindale Speedway and build an outlet mall on the site of the track.
+Starting around 2015, the Formula D Championship Series held sold-out events at the venue.
+In 2015, plans were made to demolish the racetrack and build an outlet mall on the site.
 On August 9, 2017, Team 211 Entertainment CEO Jim Cohan announced plans to stop operating the track in January 2018.
 On December 29, 2017, track operations were taken over by Tim Huddleston, a former Irwindale Late Model driver and track champion, and K&N West team owner Bob Bruncatti.

-On October 29, 2024, it was announced that the speedway and the drag-strip would close on December 21, 2024.
+On October 29, 2024, it was announced that the speedway and the drag strip would close the following December 21.

 History

 1999–2012

 Construction began in March 1998 on Irwindale's 6,500-seat grandstand and 1/2- and 1/3-mile ovals.
-Irwindale Speedway hoped to fill the void left in the Los Angeles Basin left by the closures of the famed Riverside International Raceway, Ontario Motor Speedway and Saugus Speedway.
+Irwindale Speedway hoped to fill the void in the Los Angeles Basin left by the closures of the famed Riverside International Raceway, Ontario Motor Speedway and Saugus Speedway.
 The $7-million project was completed March 1999 and held its inaugural races on March 27, 1999.
-However, during the first practice session for a sprint car race, driver Casey Diemert died of head and neck injuries after hitting the wall and flipping his car from turn 3 to turn 4.
+During the first practice session for a sprint car race, driver Casey Diemert hit the wall, flipped his car from turn 3 to turn 4, and died of head and neck injuries.
+Two other drivers would die while racing at the track: Keith Cowherd, a 1999 Speed Truck Challenge race, and John Baker during a 2002 NASCAR Featherlite Southwest Series race.